FravBox/YagCCs/Thread Management/readme.md

 The max is 100, but unless you have 100+ channels and/or threads, do not set it this high.
 The larger the number, the more command will lag.
 Adjust it to your server's needs.

 # Installing Thread Management Commands
-0. If you have ever used any of my old thread management commands, use this command to clear the old entries first.
-(TBA)
+**0.** If you have ever used any of my old thread management commands, [use this command](https://github.com/FravBox/YagCCs/tree/main/Thread%20Management#install-this-command-first-if-youve-ever-used-an-older-version) to clear the old entries first.

-1. Pick either the original cc or the stripped down version.
+**1.** Pick either the original cc or the stripped down version.
 Do not use both.
 `thread db management main cc.yag` is the original and `thread db mgmt - stripped down version.yag` is the one that makes less db calls.

-2. For the main cc, the trigger type is `regex` with the trigger type being `\A`, meaning it will trigger on every message.
+**2.** For the main cc, the trigger type is `regex` with the trigger type being `\A`, meaning it will trigger on every message.
 From there, edit all the variables noted before the "DO NOT EDIT BELOW" line.
 **The main cc is the only cc you need for thread logging and text commands.
 All other CCs are optional.**

-3. Add any of the addons:
+**3.** Add any of the addons:
 - emoji addon allows you to pin, unpin, and resave threads with message reactions.
 - mass delete db entries allows you to... mass delete invalid thread db entries.
 Mainly for use to clean up things for the thread list command.\
 - thread list command will list all of the threads in your server.